-VOCAL’s SILK voice codec algorithm is optimized to run on major DSPs and processors as a real-time implementation that can be configured by developers to support internet wideband audio multichannel applications.
-Our SILK speech compression is available for licensing as a standalone algorithm, as part of a modular software library suite, as well as with a VoIP stack for different integration options with user applications.
-Custom designs are also available.
-Contact us to discuss your voice application requirements.
+SILK codec is offered as a real-time implementation that can be configured to support multichannel wideband audio VoIP applications.
+Our SILK speech compression algorithm is available for licensing standalone, as part of a modular software library suite, or with a VoIP stack for different integration options with user applications.
+Custom designs are also available for our clients.
+Contact us to discuss your SILK voice codec application requirements.

-SILK vocoder is optimized for execution in ANSI C and on leading DSP architectures from TI, ADI, AMD, ARM, MIPS, Intel and others.
-It can be integrated with our Acoustic Echo Canceller (AEC), G.168 echo canceller, noise reduction algorithms, or any other telephony product, as well as with our VoIP stack.
+VOCAL’s SILK codec source code is optimized for execution on ANSI C and DSP architectures from TI, ADI, AMD, ARM, MIPS, Intel and other vendors.
+It can be integrated with our Acoustic Echo Canceller (AEC), G.168 line echo canceller, noise reduction algorithms, other telephony products, as well as with our VoIP stack.

-The SILK vocoder is designed by Skype as an internet wideband audio codec for use in Voice over IP (VoIP).
+SILK is designed by Skype as an internet wideband audio codec for use in VoIP.
 It operates at four different sampling rates: 8 kHz narrowband, 12 kHz mediumband, 16 kHz wideband, and 24 kHz superwideband.
 These allow for the capture of higher frequencies, which provide fuller sound, while also allowing interoperability with the Public Switched Telephone Network (PSTN).
 SILK has automatic detection of superwideband audio and can downsample to wideband if there is no benefit to the inclusion of the higher frequencies.

 - Texas Instruments - C6000 (TMS320C62x, TMS320C64x, TMS320C645x, TMS320C66x, TMS320C67x), DaVinci, OMAP, C5000 (TMS320C54x, TMS320C55x)